rust-lang/rust/text/0000-docs-team.md

 The main alternative is not having a team.
 This is the status quo, so the situation is well-understood.

+It's possible that docs come under the purvew of "tools", and so maybe the docs team would be an expansion of the tools team, rather than its own new team.
+Or some other subteam.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 Should we quantify the number of commits before you can get on the team?
+Or the amount of time?

+Rustdoc is a tool that's owned by the tools team, but the doc team makes significant contributions to it.
+Is it part of the tools team or the docs team?
+Maybe a backend-frontend split?
+Or maybe it just stays with tools?